 Arianna Huffington calls them her obnoxious roommates.

 I have them too.
-My doomsday friends in my head.
+My inner naysayers.
+My very own doomsday friends in my head.
 They talk to me when I’m feeling unsure or not so confident about something I want to do.

 It’s funny, they don’t bug me much when I’m 100% determined about what I’m doing.

 My head friends, they’ve been with me for a long time.
 Years.